shishuwu/Linux-learning/Linux.md

 	$ ssh username@ip_address

 > Note: must specify a user name as the login user.
-Otherwise, it will your client system default user name.
+Otherwise, it will use your client system default user name.

 ## Ubuntu
 ### apt-get